FuguFuguHq/fugufugu/README.md

 ## Max Pages

-FuguFugu will by default check 10.000 pages. `-max` can sets a new maximum for pages.
+FuguFugu will by default check 10.000 pages. `-max` sets a new maximum for pages.

 This checks only 10 pages: